flightphp/core/README.md

 ## Route Info

-Your matching callback will be passed a route object which you can use to inspect route information.
+If you want to inspect the matching route information, you can request for the route object to be passed to your callback by passing in `true` as the third parameter in the route method.
+The route object will always be the last parameter passed to your callback function.

 ```php
 Flight::route('/', function($route){